Network Security #

 - based on: location subject, device of subject, does device meet security, …

-- Can request additional validation for AuthN if necesary
+- Can request additional validation for AuthN if necessary

 - Threat Scope Reduction (limited blast radius)